 Loss of power during a storm

-Probably the biggest threat that a storm poses to the health of your saltwater aquarium is from a loss of power.
-If the power goes out, all the life sustaining equipment that you have running will stop operating.
+Probably the biggest threat that a storm poses to the health of your saltwater aquarium is a loss of power.
+If the power goes out, all the life-sustaining equipment that you have running will stop operating.
 So let’s dig a little deeper into what that means for your corals, fish and other invertebrates–and what you can do about it.

 Oxygenation (Water Circulation)

 Loss of circulation, due to loss of electricity to your return pump (if you have a sump) and your powerheads is your number one issue to fight.
 The circulation pumps in your saltwater aquarium help facilitate gas exchange, essentially keeping your water well-oxygenated.
 Without adequate water movement, the water in your tank can become quickly depleted of life-sustaining oxygen—which will rapidly become your number one issue if you lose power.